Setting Up Environment Variables and Configurations in NestJS

 bootstrap();

-Ensure your .env files are added to .gitignore to prevent them from being included in version control.
+Security Tip: Ensure your .env files are added to .gitignore to prevent them from being committed to version control.

 Additional Best Practices

-1. Do Not Commit .env Files: Ensure your .env files are added to .gitignore to avoid committing sensitive information to version control.
+1. Do Not Commit .env Files: Add your .env files to .gitignore to avoid exposing sensitive information.

 # dotenv environment variable files